joseph-padfield/authentication-api/README.md

 ## Features

-* User registration with validation and password hashing.
+* **Secure Registration:** User registration with input validation, password hashing using bcrypt, and prevention of duplicate email addresses.
-* User login with JWT (JSON Web Token) authentication.
+* **JWT Authentication:**  User login with secure JWT (JSON Web Token) authentication.
-* Secure password storage using bcrypt.
-* Input validation to ensure data integrity.
-* Error handling with informative error messages.
+* **Protected Routes:**  Includes an example of a protected route (`/api/auth-endpoint`) that requires a valid JWT for access.
+* **CORS Enabled:** Cross-Origin Resource Sharing (CORS) is enabled to allow requests from different origins (important for frontend development).
+* **Comprehensive Error Handling:**  `try...catch` blocks are used throughout to handle potential errors gracefully.
+* **Modular Design:** Code is well-structured with separate modules for database connection, routing, and authentication middleware.

 ## Technologies Used